 Troubled by fine lines and wrinkles, sun damage, or unwanted facial or body hair?
 If so, a number of skin care products and non-surgical cosmetic procedures -- many of which can be performed during a lunch hour --may help.

 - Rejuvenate tired skin.
-Chemical peels and microdermabrasion offer state-of-the-art renewal of skin that is tired, dull-looking, or damaged.
+Chemical peels, microneedling, micropens, and microdermabrasion offer state-of-the-art renewal of skin that is tired, dull-looking, or damaged.
 Patients emerge with smoother, softer and healthier-looking skin.
-Laser rejuvenation is another technique that can be used to refresh skin and correct some of the signs of aging.
+Laser rejuvenation, intense pulsed light, radiofrequency, electrical, heat and low-level light devices are other techniques that can be used to refresh skin and correct some of the signs of aging.

 - Remove unwanted hair.
-If you're tired of shaving, plucking, or waxing, consider laser hair reduction as a permanent alternative to reducing unwanted hair.
 Laser treatments remove hair more quickly, less painfully, and more reliably than even electrolysis.

 The Initial Cosmetic Surgery Consultation